Gavriil1/CI_PP3_BJ/README.md

 ## About

-This is a command-line version of the Casino Black Jack game.
+I created command-line version of casino game Black Jack.

-The game is played between Casino and Player.
-Player make a bet and after the game start.
-The winning side receives double of its betting amount.
+The game's participants are Casino and Player.
+Each game consists of 10 rounds.

-Rules of the game are:

-    1) The sum of the cards should not be over 21, otherwise casino/player who has the hand loses straight away
-    2) If the sum of the cards is 21, player/casino who have this hand wins straight away.
-    3) If casino and player do not want to take other card.
-We see whose sum is higher to determine a winner.
+Winner of each round defined by simplified Black Jack rules.

+I used Google API, to save results of the rounds to worksheet.
+In addition to it, I retrieve round results with Google API from worksheet, and estimate propability for a Player Win, Loose, or draw.

 ## Table of Contents
   - [Project Goals](#project-goals)